internetarchive/dweb-mirror/USING.md

 but there are a few differences to support offline use.

-At the top you'll see the Internet Archive's usual interface, a few of these buttons will (for now) only work while online.
+At the top you'll see the Internet Archive's usual interface, a few of these buttons will (for now) only work while online, and don't appear when offline.

-[issue#182](https://github.com/internetarchive/dweb-mirror/issues/182) Buttons that dont work when offline should be greyed out

 Below that is a row of information specific to the offline application.

 First are health indicators.
 * If it shows "Mirror" in Red, it means we can't communicate with the mirror gateway, this will only happen if the gateway goes offline part way through a process.
 * Normally you'll see an indicator for HTTP, which is Green when the gateway can talk to the Archive, and Red when you are offline.
 * Next to that might be indicators for WebTorrent or IPFS if they have been enabled.

 [issue#183](https://github.com/internetarchive/dweb-mirror/issues/183) These buttons should control whether IPFS/WebTorrent are enabled